 Russia loses 940 soldiers over past day

-Russia has lost 940 soldiers killed and wounded and 38 artillery systems over the past day.
+Russia has lost 940 soldiers killed and wounded and more than 400 weapons and pieces of military equipment over the past day.

 Source: General Staff of the Armed Forces of Ukraine on Facebook